BranchManager69/opensea-airdrop-estimator/README.md

 3. Restart the app; the cohort selector will automatically pick up the new thresholds.

 If you want a different OG definition (e.g. first trade before mid‑2022 or minimum fee thresholds), tweak the SQL filters (`amount_usd`, `amount_original`, `platform_fee_amount`) and rerun.
 The app will adapt as long as the JSON schema remains the same (`usd_percentile_rank`, `wallet_count`, `min_total_usd`, `max_total_usd`, etc.).

+### Share-card service configuration

+The share service respects `SHARE_SERVICE_URL` (internal address), `SHARE_PUBLIC_BASE` (public-facing HTTPS base), and `BASE_URL` (also used elsewhere in the app).
+Set them in your `.env` or PM2 environment so generated links point at the correct domain.
+Without these values the service falls back to relative URLs, which is fine for local development.

 ## Developing further